Clinical Pharmacology for Invokana

 Metabolism

-O-glucuronidation is the major metabolic elimination pathway for canagliflozin, which is mainly
+O-glucuronidation is the major metabolic elimination pathway for canagliflozin, which is mainly glucuronidated by UGT1A9 and UGT2B4 to two inactive O-glucuronide metabolites.

-CYP3A4-mediated (oxidative) metabolism of canagliflozin is minimal (approximately 7%) in
+CYP3A4-mediated (oxidative) metabolism of canagliflozin is minimal (approximately 7%) in humans.

 Excretion

-7.0%, and 3.2% of the administered radioactive dose was recovered in feces as canagliflozin, a
+Following administration of a single oral [14C] canagliflozin dose to healthy subjects, 41.5%, 7.0%, and 3.2% of the administered radioactive dose was recovered in feces as canagliflozin, a hydroxylated metabolite, and an O-glucuronide metabolite, respectively.
+Enterohepatic circulation of canagliflozin was negligible.

-canagliflozin in urine.
-Renal clearance of canagliflozin 100 mg and 300 mg doses ranged from
+Approximately 33% of the administered radioactive dose was excreted in urine, mainly as O-glucuronide metabolites (30.5%).
+Less than 1% of the dose was excreted as unchanged canagliflozin in urine.
+Renal clearance of canagliflozin 100 mg and 300 mg doses ranged from 1.30 to 1.55 mL/min.

-Mean systemic clearance of canagliflozin was approximately 192 mL/min in healthy subjects
+Mean systemic clearance of canagliflozin was approximately 192 mL/min in healthy subjects following intravenous administration.

 Specific Populations

-Renal Impairment
+Patients With Renal Impairment

-A single-dose, open-label trial evaluated the pharmacokinetics of canagliflozin 200 mg in
+A single-dose, open-label trial evaluated the pharmacokinetics of canagliflozin 200 mg in adult subjects with varying degrees of renal impairment (classified using the MDRD-eGFR formula) compared to healthy subjects.

 Increases in canagliflozin AUC of this magnitude are not considered clinically relevant.
-The
+The glucose lowering pharmacodynamic response to canagliflozin declines with increasing severity of renal impairment [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 Canagliflozin was negligibly removed by hemodialysis.

-Hepatic Impairment
+Patients With Hepatic Impairment

-in patients with Child-Pugh class C (severe) hepatic impairment [see Use In Specific Populations].
+These differences are not considered to be clinically meaningful.
+There is no clinical experience in adult patients with Child-Pugh class C (severe) hepatic impairment [see Use In Specific Populations].

-Pharmacokinetic Effects of Age, Body Mass Index (BMI)/Weight, Gender and Race
+Pharmacokinetic Effects Of Age, Body Mass Index (BMI)/Weight, Gender And Race

-index (BMI)/weight, gender, and race do not have a clinically meaningful effect on the
+Based on the population PK analysis with data collected from 1,526 adult subjects, age, body mass index (BMI)/weight, gender, and race do not have a clinically meaningful effect on the pharmacokinetics of canagliflozin [see Use In Specific Populations].

 Drug Interaction Studies